elifsenaozefe/coupon_data_analysis/README.md

 Descriptive Analysis
 --
-Data consists of 12684 rows and 26 columns.
+Data consists of 12684 rows and 26 columns. </br>
-_Car column has filled for 108 rows, others missing.
-Hence, I've dropped the column.
+Car column has filled for 108 rows, others missing.
+Hence, I've dropped the column. </br>
-_Since toCoupon_GEQ5min columns has same value for all rows, I've dropped the column.
+Since toCoupon_GEQ5min columns has same value for all rows, I've dropped the column. </br>
-_5 other columns have missing values, I've filled them with "never".
+5 other columns have missing values, I've filled them with "never".
 This decision is based on context of the data.

 Insights on Data
 --
 56% of the drivers accept the coupon.
-_Most of the coupons are Coffee House coupons.
+__Most of the coupons are Coffee House coupons.
-_Generally, temperature is high.
+__Generally, temperature is high.

 Additional analysis done and, also, insights noted on the code.